gabrielantonyxaviour/robin/README.md

 ## What Makes RobinX Different?

 At its heart, RobinX is an AI agent with a personality and memory.
 Built on the ELIZA framework, it's not just another chatbot – it's a teacher that remembers your journey and adapts to your learning style.
 Every day, RobinX crafts unique story-based quizzes that make Web3 concepts click through engaging narratives and visuals.
+RobinX runs in a Trusted Execution Environment powered by Phala Network, ensuring privacy and security.

 ## How It Works